guyroutledge/atozcss/_posts/2014-06-16-css-keyframe-animations.md

 calculated by the browser - a process known as `tweening`.

-Each keyframe is defined as a style block of CSS properties that will be applied to any element that uses that set of keyframes.
+Each keyframe is defined as a style block of CSS properties that will be applied to any element that uses that `set` of keyframes.

 {% highlight css %}
-@keyframes {
+@keyframes moveLeft {
 	from { left:0; }
 	to   { left:500px; }
 }